hungovercoders-blog/datagriff/docs/_posts/2024-04-27-container-react-runtime-variables/2024-04-27-container-react-runtime-variables.md

 ![Prod Environment]({{ site.baseurl }}/assets/2024-04-27-container-react-runtime-variables/prd_environment.png)

 At the end of this demonstration I removed the API being logged to the URL just to clean up my code.

+If you have managed to follow along checkout the [whiskey.hungovercoders.com](https://whiskey.hungovercoders.com/){:target="_blank"} for some celebratory tipple!